NodeCanvas comes with various Tasks that allow you to make use of existing code and components on game objects, that are well worth mentioning.

 This Action will allow you to set a property on any of the selected Agent’s Components.

-This Action will allow to Set a field on any of the selected Agent’s components.
+This Action will allow to set a field on any of the selected Agent’s components.